w314/notes/javaNotes/javaQA.md

   - `enum`
 - if the if statement is too long switch can be better

-### 20-1.20 When would you use a switch statement over an if statement?
+### 20 switch vs if When would you use a switch statement over an if statement?

-### 21-1.21 What is an operating system?
+### 21 What is an operating system?

 _Note: You will not be assessed on the different types of operating systems or on process management_